-Grade Level: 11-12 Design Fundamentals introduces students to fundamental design theory.
-Investigations Course #: 4834 into design theory and color dynamics will provide experiences in applying design theory, Length: 1 Semester-2Hr.
-Block ideas and creative problem solving in the areas of communication technology.
-Student Credit(s): Two learning experiences encompass art history, art criticism, aesthetics, and production, which Diploma: Counts as a Directed lead to the creation of portfolio quality works.
-Students reflect upon and refine their work; Elective or Elective for all explore cultural and historical connections; analyze, interpret, theorize, and make informed diplomas judgements about artwork and the nature of art in areas of communication; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and Dual Credit Availability presentational skills.
-Prerequisite: None
+Design Fundamentals introduces students to fundamental design theory.
+Investigations into design theory and color dynamics will provide experiences in applying design theory, ideas and creative problem solving in the areas of communication technology.
+Student learning experiences encompass art history, art criticism, aesthetics, and production, which lead to the creation of portfolio quality works.
+Students reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgements about artwork and the nature of art in areas of communication; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.

-Course runs concurrently with course #4574- Web Design Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma
+\Course runs concurrently with course #4574- Web Design Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma